dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_system_erase.rst

         component: ["BIOS"]
         power_on: true

-    - name: Erase multiple components and don't power on the server after erase operation dellemc.openmanage.idrac_system_erase:
+    - name: Erase multiple components and do not power on the server after the erase operation is completed dellemc.openmanage.idrac_system_erase:
         idrac_ip: 198.162.0.1
         idrac_user: username